 There are several other features not already mentioned that come with Django but not Flask:

 As mentioned, Django has built-in protection against a number of common attack vectors like CSRF, XSS, and SQL injection.
+These security measures help protect against vulnerabilities in your code.
+The Django development team also proactively discloses and quickly fixes known security vulnerabilities.
 Flask, on the other hand, has a much smaller code base so there's less surface area open to attack.
+However, you'll need to address and fix security vulnerabilities in your hand-crafted app code as they surface.

 At the end of the day, you're only as secure as your weakest link.
 Since Flask is much more reliant on third-party extensions, applications will only be as secure as the least-secure extension.
 This puts more pressure on your development team to maintain security by evaluating and monitoring third-party libraries and extensions.
 Keeping them up-to-date is the most important (and often the hardest) thing here since each extension has its own development team, documentation, and release cycles.
 In some cases, there may only be one or two developers maintaining a particular extension.
 When evaluating one extension over another be sure to review GitHub issues to see how long it generally takes for maintainers to respond to critical issues.